MirelaElla/socratic-chatbot/ANALYTICS_README.md

 ### 1. Login
 - Navigate to the dashboard URL
-- Enter your admin credentials (university email + password)
+- Enter your email and password (same credentials used for the main chatbot)
+- System will verify you have admin role in the profiles table
 - Click "Login" to access the dashboard

 ### 2. Dashboard Navigation